Trusted WordPress tutorials, when you need them most.

 If you’d prefer written instructions, just keep reading.

-The easiest way to add a front end login to your WordPress website is by using the Nextend Social Login and Register plugin.
+The easiest way to add a front-end login to your WordPress website is to use the Nextend Social Login and Register plugin.

 This free plugin lets visitors log in using Facebook, Twitter, or Google.

-Note: Want to add social login for a site other than Facebook, Twitter, or Google?
-There is also a Nextend Social Login pro version that adds social login for lots of different sites including PayPal, Slack, and TikTok.
+Note: Want to add a social login for a site other than Facebook, Twitter, or Google?
+There is also a Nextend Social Login pro version that adds social login for lots of different sites, including PayPal, Slack, and TikTok.

 First, you’ll need to install and activate the Nextend plugin.
 For more details, please see our beginner’s guide on how to install a WordPress plugin.

-Upon activation, go to Settings » Nextend Social Login in the WordPress admin area.
-On this screen, you see all the different social login options that you can add to your WordPress site.
+Upon activation, you’ll want to go to Settings » Nextend Social Login from the WordPress admin area.
+On this screen, you’ll see all the different social login options that you can add to your WordPress site.

 Adding social login to your WordPress website